On this page you'll find youth-focused resources for preventing, healing from and reporting child abuse.

 23 Shipping Place Dundalk MD 21222

-Staff provide resource and referral information to victims and their families, victim service providers and other victim advocates.
-Callers receive information on such matters as victims compensation, victims’ rights in the Justice System, restitution, civil suits, right to speak at sentencing and parole board hearings, as well as information on specific rights of victims of domestic violence, elder abuse, child abuse, and abuse against disabled.
+Victims of Crime Resource Center provides referral information to victims and their families, victim service providers, and other victim advocates.
+Callers receive information on such matters as victims’ compensation, victims’ rights in the Justice System, restitution, civil suits, right to speak at sentencing and parole board hearings, as well as information on specific rights of victims of domestic violence, elder abuse, child abuse, and abuse against disabled.

 All rights reserved.